vjaunet/QUADCOPTER/README.md

 the different functions of the controller.
 The entire controller is in the PILOT folder.

-This proect is greatly inspired from :
+This project is greatly inspired and using source code from :
 - https://github.com/richardghirst/PiBits
 for ServoBlaster and the MPU6050 usage